Apply for the 2022 E-reading Program

 Frequently asked questions

-The application process opens on 10 May and closes on 13 June 2022.
+The application process opens on Monday 15th April and closes Monday 27th May.

 Applicants must be Indigenous students aged 8-15 years (Years 3-10) and be enrolled and regularly attending school.